Skip to content

 cores Number of CPU cores that Snakemake is run with when executing ZARP and the auxiliary workflows (fetching libraries from SRA, inferring metadata) 1

-dependency_embedding Whether Snakemake should use CONDA or containers (SINGULARITY) to manage dependencies of each workflow step/rule (note that the auxiliary workflows currently have restrictions on which dependency embedding strategy can be used; if an unsupported scheme is suggested, a warning is emitted and the other one is enabled by default) CONDA
+dependency_embedding Whether Snakemake should use CONDA or containers (SINGULARITY) to manage dependencies of each workflow step/rule CONDA

-genome_assemblies_map A headerless 3-column semicolon-separated mapping table of organism/source trivial names (e.g., homo_sapiens), optional comma-separated aliases such as NCBI taxon IDs and/or organism/source short names (e.g., 7227,dmelanogaster) and a corresponding genome assembly name (e.g., GRCm39); a table in the required format is shipped with ZARP_cli in the location provided in the default location; which can be amended with additional aliases; note that for genomepy to be able to pull genome annotations for organisms/sources that HTSinfer inferred, NCBI taxon ID aliases are required ./data/genome_assemblies.map relative to the location of the ZARP-cli repository
+genome_assemblies_map A headerless 3-column semicolon-separated mapping table of organism/source trivial names (e.g., homo_sapiens), optional comma-separated aliases such as NCBI taxon IDs and/or organism/source short names (e.g., 7227,dmelanogaster) and a corresponding genome assembly name (e.g., GRCm39); a table in the required format is shipped with ZARP_cli in the the default location; it can be amended with additional aliases; note that for genomepy to be able to pull genome annotations for organisms/sources that HTSinfer inferred, NCBI taxon ID aliases are required ./data/genome_assemblies.csv relative to the location of the ZARP-cli repository

 resources_version Whether to always download the latest available version of genome annotations for a given organism/source from Ensembl (enter None; default) or whether to use a specific version of the corresponding Ensembl database (e.g., 100); note that the different Ensembl databases (e.g., for fungi, plants) use a different versioning scheme, so pinning a particular database version may lead to unexpected outcomes None